The Hawthorns

 The Hawthorns is located in an area that is a mix of light industry, offices, and some residential housing.
 There is little around, and while there are a few pubs at walking distance, eating and drinking in Birmingham city centre may be a better option.

 If you wish to stay as close as possible to the stadium, the Park Inn at junction 1 of the M5 is a very decent option.
 The walk to The Hawthorns only takes 10 minutes.
-Nearer to West Bromwich town centre there are a Premier Inn and The Hare & Five Hounds Hotel.
-They get very good reviews and can (just) be walked from.
+Otherwise, there are no hotels near the stadium.

-For all hotels near The Hawthorns click here.
-Of course, you can just as well stay in Birmingham’s city centre, which has easy transport connections to the stadium.
+For an overview of all hotels near The Hawthorns click here.
+Of course, for most it makes more sense to stay in Birmingham’s city centre, from where it’s a quick journey to the stadium.

 Tickets for West Bromwich Albion games can be bought online, by phone +44 (0) 0871 271 9780, or at the ticket office at the stadium.

-West Bromwich has defined two pricing categories for match tickets.
-Tickets for category A matches, the more expensive, cost £39.00 for all stands.
-Category B tickets, the cheaper ones, go for a flat fee of £25.00.
+West Bromwich have defined three pricing categories for match tickets with every seat in the stadium costing the same.
+Tickets for category A matches, the most expensive, cost £39.00 for all stands, Category B tickets go for £30.00, and Category C tickets for £25.00.

 Relevant Internet links